troy/simpleoptout/README.md

 ## Additions and updates

-The site exists to shine a light on opt out data sharing, privacy, and marketing practices that many people don't know exist, and to make it easier to opt out of them.
+To submit deep links to opt out choices for a new organization, or corrections for existing organizations, send a GitHub pull request with the links.
+This process may improve.

-Specifically, the site is concerned with practices that:
+This site is concerned with practices that:

 * require opting out, not opting in, and
 * do not inherently disclose a way to opt out (for example, emails generally contain unsubscribe links), and
 * are not addressed by industry-wide opt out like [NAI](http://optout.networkadvertising.org/) and [DAA](http://optout.aboutads.info/) (which are focused on ad targeting), and
 * probably affect at least 1,000 people

-To submit deep links to opt out choices for a new organization, send a GitHub pull request with the links.
-This process may improve.

 # Related work